Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 So, let’s get started!

-What is Edinburgh famous for?
+What is Edinburgh Scotland famous for?

 On a lighter note, Edinburgh is also one of the world’s best festival cities with the Royal Edinburgh Military Tattoo and the Edinburgh Festival Fringe being the two most famous festivals held each year.